jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/0_Loadcase.typ

 The primary objective of this section is to determine whether hydrogen can be substituted with an alternative filling agent without substantially altering the structural properties that would invalidate test results.

-// TODO include  chap_3_0_2
 To address this question, the most critical load cases will be examined in @chap_3_0_0.
-These findings will inform the central question addressed in @chap_3_0_1: Can hydrogen be replaced with an alternative medium in the tanks without significantly affecting the structural properties during experimental structural investigation?
+These findings will inform the central question addressed in @chap_3_0_1 to @chap_3_0_3: Can hydrogen be replaced with an alternative medium in the tanks without significantly affecting the structural properties during experimental structural investigation?

 // Title was tested and is inshallah fine